elifbeyzatok00/GRI-NER-Analyzer/model_version_2/README.md

 - **Technologies:** Python, SpaCy, JSON
 - **Description:** Data labeling is performed using the [NER Annotation Tool](https://tecoholic.github.io/ner-annotator/).
 This tool allows for labeling entities (e.g., GRI standards, page references) in the text.
 (The NER Annotation Tool GitHub repository: [ner-annotator GitHub](https://github.com/tecoholic/ner-annotator)) Labeled JSON files are used to extract and clean text and entity information, which is then used to create datasets.
 This dataset is divided into `TRAIN_DATA` and `EVAL_DATA` for model training and evaluation.

+To learn how to use this NER Annotation Tool and how to make Annotations (labeling) [read the Notion Notebook](https://hurricane-look-532.notion.site/NER-Annotation-Tool-Kullan-m-K-lavuzu-9626fb7cd6584d5490e575185e95bc48).

 ### 3. Creating and Training the NER Model

 - **Objective:** Create and train a custom NER model using SpaCy.